-GCET 2018 – DTE Goa will conduct GCET 2018 for admission to undergraduate engineering courses in state engineering colleges in Goa tentatively in 2nd week of May.
+GCET 2018 – DTE Goa will conduct GCET 2018 for admission to undergraduate engineering courses in state engineering colleges in Goa on May 8 & 9, 2018.
 Application forms will open tentatively in 1st week of April.
 There will be two sets of GCET 2018 application forms – Form A and Form B. To appear in GCET 2018 candidates have to fill Form A. Before filling the form, candidates must ensure they meet the prescribed eligibility criteria, like age limit and academic qualification.
 GCET 2018 will include three subjects -physics, chemistry, and mathematics, and the test for each subject will be held separately.
 The exam duration of each subject is 120 minutes and each paper will have 75 questions.
 The total marks is 225, and there is no negative making.
 Candidates who qualify GCET 2018 will have to participate in counselling round, which will start tentatively in 3rd week of June.
 To participate in GCET 2018 counselling, candidates will have to fill Form B. Candidates will be invited for counselling based on their merit rank.
 The result of GCET 2018 will be declared tentatively in 3rd week of May, 2018.
 GCET has five participating institutes offering B.Tech programmes and offers around 1300 seats.
 Go through the rest of the article to learn all key elements of GCET 2018.

 - Identify and improve on your weak areas

 - Get a personalized improvement plan & track your progress

 - Get a list of probable colleges based on current preparation level

 Name of Exam

 As prescribed by Goa Board of Secondary Education & Higher Secondary Education for 10+2

 Type of Questions Asked